jrandj/java-11/README.md

 1. The method must return a value of the type specified, with the following exceptions:
     * If the type is numeric then the return value can be one of any other numeric type as long as the type of the return value is smaller than the declared type.
-    * Wrapper classes and primitives are interchangable.
+    * Wrapper classes and primitives are interchangeable.
     * A subtype of the declared type can be returned (referred to as **covariant return**).

 1. The method signature includes the method name and its ordered list of parameter types.
 Where multiple methods exist with the same name but different parameter types, it is said that the class has **overloaded** the method name.